 Group and community activities help your loved one develop the social and physical skills leading to their independence and empowerment.

 Incompass supports individuals as they tackle their daily challenges and advocate for themselves on their way to self-empowerment.
+Our day program is located within our Chelmsford facility.
 We have day programs in our facilities located in Chelmsford and Lawrence.
-Each of our day programs is organizing virtual activities which can be accessed by clicking here.
+You can also access virtual supports by visiting our online calendar.

 Path to Independence